lukeherczeg/Oscillapong/README.md

 # Oscillapong

-A modernized rework of the classic game Pong with unique ball physics and AI Difficulty levels.
+## A game that resembles the classic game Pong, but offers a modernized, 60+ FPS rework of the game as well as choices between multiplayer and vs. AI.
+Includes an options panel for multiple difficulty levels, ball physics toggles using trigonometric functions to oscillate the ball’s vertical movement and user control options.